Allakos Inc. (ALLK) stock is nearly perfect except the valuation - The Dwinnex

 Ratios:

-Our analysis of ALLK’s different ratios will help us gain a deeper understanding of the company.
+For a better understanding of ALLK, let’s look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 12.30 and its Current Ratio is at 12.30.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades